bbauska/JS-Notes4-Pros/README.md

 <p align="left">
   <img src="./images/image039.png"
   title="Abstract Factory Pattern: used to define specific instances or classes without
-    having to specify the exact object being created." alt="Abstract Factory Pattern: used to define specific instances or classes without having to specify the exact object being created." style="border: 2px solid #000000; width:5.5in;" />
+    having to specify the exact object being created" alt="Abstract Factory Pattern: used to define specific instances or classes without having to specify the exact object being created." style="border: 2px solid #000000; width:5.5in;" />